How to vote in Michigan on or before November 5, 2024

 If you go in-person to vote at your city/township clerk’s office (which you can do right after registering in-person):

-• If English is your second language, you are allowed to bring someone to help translate for you and help you complete your ballot (anyone except your employer or union).
+• If English is not your first language, you are allowed to bring someone to help translate for you and help you complete your ballot (anyone except your employer or union).
+You can find voting resources in non-English languages here.

 • You do NOT need a photo ID to vote.
-(But if you have it, bring it with you and provide it to the poll worker.
-Otherwise, you can sign a simple form and still vote.)
+If you have one, bring it with you and provide it to the poll worker.
+Otherwise, you can sign a simple form and still vote.